 This is a perfect project to work up with scraps and just a few minutes of time.
 Save an angel when you make these in bulk and donate them to your local hospital.

-This free pattern is shared, below, and can be found in my free pattern library, available to all subscribers (subscribe here).
+This free pattern is shared, below.
 However, many of you have asked how you can support the work of Made with a Twist during this difficult time for small business owners.
 If that’s you, I am so grateful to you for your kindness.
 You can purchase the large-print, ad-free PDF for just $3 through either of the button links, below.

 How to Make the Sore Ear Saver Mask Holder

 - Lion Brand Hometown USA, super bulky weight #6 yarn.
 (100% acrylic, 81 yds/74 m per 5 oz/142 g skein) Scrap length.